 However, while you can’t yet sell juice back to your energy company, there’s every reason to take advantage of smart charging now.
-Estimates suggest electric car drivers could save an average of between £200 and £250 yearly on their charging costs by ensuring they only charge ‘smartly’ at peak times.
+Estimates suggest electric-car drivers could save an average of between £200 and £250 yearly on their charging costs by ensuring they only charge ‘smartly’ at peak times.

-Complete guide to the ecarNI charging network
+Complete guide to the Ubitricity charging network